nayeem-haque/mobile-paradise-resale-product-c/README.md

 Live website:https://mobile-paradise-7b27d.web.app

 Features and Functionalitise:
--Login & Registration using Google, Email & Password.
+1. Login & Registration using Google, Email & Password.
+2. After logging in anyone can see items.